msperlin/msperlin-blog/content/data.md

 ### How to Support

 I often get asked about how to support the release of the parsed data files.
 First, buying one of [my books](https://www.msperlin.com/publication/#5) and donating a copy to your local library is a great way of contributing.
-Alternatively, you can make a single or continuous donation to project [GetDFPData2](https://www.msperlin.com/shiny/GetDFPData2/) using Paypal (instructions at link).

 ---